Yandina, Queensland: Geography

 Yandina is in the Sunshine Coast hinterland.
 The name originates from the Kabi language, "yan dhinang" meaning to "cross water by foot", marking the first upstream ford over the Maroochy River.

 The Bruce Highway enters the locality from the south (Kulangoor / Parklands), bypasses the town of Yandina to the east, and exits the locality to the north (Bridges).
 The Yandina-Coolum Road and the Yandina-Bli Bli Road both exit to the east.

 The North Coast railway line enters the locality from the south (Kulangoor), passes through the town which is served by the Yandina railway station, before exiting the locality to the north (Bridges).

 History

+Indigenous heritage

 Aboriginal people have lived in the Yandina district for over 40,000 years.
 They belonged to the Gubbi Gubbi language group, which consisted of a number of tribes occupying traditional resource areas.
 Around Yandina, the Undandi tribal area was east of the present day railway line while the Nalbo area was west of the line.
 Legends, bora rings, pathways, grinding grooves, scarred trees and middens provide evidence of occupancy.

+Daniel and Zachariah Skyring

+British colonisation began in the 1850s with the arrival of Daniel and Zachariah Skyring who took up the large Crown Land pastoral leases of Yandina, Canando, Whildka Whildka and Pooreema for around £14 per annum.
+Their land acquisition stretched from the upper sections of the Maroochy River, north along Yandina Creek to Cooroy.

+The Skyring brothers employed sawyers to cut the significant stands of cedar and hardwood trees on their leasehold, with much of the timber products being sold through the merchant business of their father Daniel Skyring senior in Brisbane.

+The Skyrings also established several cattle stations on their properties around Yandina and Ninderry.
+They had a total area of 92,000 acres, capable of grazing around 2,000 cattle.

+The famous Queensland colonist, Thomas Petrie, recorded two significant events of frontier colonial violence occurring on the Skyring leaseholds in the early 1860s.
+One of Petrie's Aboriginal employees, Puram, was shot dead by a cattle station worker while collecting shellfish on the Maroochy River near Nindery.
+Another of his Indigenous employees, Karal, survived a mass poisoning near the same place.
+A white fellow at the cattle station gave out flour laced with arsenic which Karal ate, but he later drank saltwater to make him vomit up the poisoned food and avoid death.